23 Cloud microphysics

 \[ \begin{align} Q_{a,r,s} &= E_{r,s}n_r\pi\left(r_r + r_s\right)^2\left|v_r - v_s\right|\rho_s = E_{r,s}n_rn_s\pi\left(r_r + r_s\right)^2\left|v_r - v_s\right|\frac{4}{3}\pi r_s^3\rho_i'\nonumber\\ &= E_{r,s}n_rn_s\pi\frac{1}{24}\left(D_r + D_s\right)^2\left|v_r - v_s\right|\pi D_s^3\rho_i'\nonumber\\ &= E_{r,s}\rho_i'n_rn_s\pi^2\left|v_r - v_s\right|\frac{1}{24}\left(r_s^3r_r^2 + 2r_s^4r_r + r_s^5\right). \end{align} \]

-It was assumed that all raindrops have radius $r_r$ and all snowflakes have radius $r_s$.
-Now one sets Marshall-Palmer distributions Eq.
+It was assumed that all raindrops have radius $r_r$ and all snowflakes radius $r_s$.
+Now one inserts Marshall-Palmer distributions, Eq.
 (23.95), and integrates over the entire size spectrum.
-The mass-weighted falling speed is used for the relative speed:
+For the relative speed, the mass-weighted falling speed is used:

 \[ \begin{align} Q_{a,r,s} &= E_{r,s}\rho_i'\pi^2\left|v_r - v_s\right|\frac{1}{24}\int_{D_s=0}^\infty\int_{r_r=0}^\infty n_{0,r}n_{0,s}\exp\left(-\lambda_rD_g - \lambda_sD_s\right)\left(D_s^3D_g^2 + 2D_s^4D_g + D_s^5\right)dr_rdD_s\nonumber\\ &= E_{r,s}\rho_i'\pi^2n_{0,r}n_{0,s}\left|v_r - v_s\right|\frac{1}{24}\int_{D_s=0}^\infty\int_{r_r=0}^\infty\exp\left(-\lambda_rr_r - \lambda_sD_s\right)\left(D_s^3r_r^2 + 2D_s^4r_r + D_s^5\right)dr_rdD_s\\ &= E_{r,s}\rho_i'\pi^2n_{0,r}n_{0,s}\left|v_r - v_s\right|\frac{1}{24}\int_{D_s=0}^\infty\exp\left(-\lambda_sD_s\right)\int_{D_g=0}^\infty\exp\left(-\lambda_r r_r\right)\left(D_s^3r_r^2 + 2D_s^4D_g + D_s^5\right)dr_rdD_s. \end{align} \]